Wallnutts/Wallnutts.github.io/_pages/work.md

 ### Virtually Maker Faire 2020

 <br>
 I have been a pretty longtime fan of the MAKE: organisation and its yearly Maker Faire in various countries.
-Theres a yearly one here in Singapore called the Mini Maker Faire I have visited religously every year up till it was cancelled during the COVID-19 period.
+There used to be a yearly one here in Singapore called the Mini Maker Faire that I have visited religously every year up till it was cancelled during the COVID-19 period.
 I was pretty disapointed and thats when I saw this event going on and decided to push a submission!

 I was pretty obsessed with electric last-mile vehicles at the time (E-skateboards, PMDS, Onewheel etc.) so i decided to make my own!
 This is like the 4th or 5th iteration of various boards I made.
 The main goals was portability henceforth, a pennyboard form factor was decided.
 You can read a further writeup [here](/ElectricPennyboard/)